 When a cannabis plant has a genetic predisposition to become a hermaphrodite, it does not stop with a single “banana” at the end of the flowering phase.
 A “real” hermaphrodite produces male flowers from the beginning of the flowering phase.
 These are not only the pistils but real buds as you also see with male cannabis plants.
 So always pay close attention to when your cannabis plants start their flowering phase.
 You can’t really do anything with hermaphrodite cannabis plants.
-The female flowers are full of non-smokable male flowers, and when the male buds open, the hermaphrodite will fertilise all surrounding female plants and ruin your “sensimilla”.
+The female flowers are full of non-smokable male flowers, and when the male buds open, the hermaphrodite will fertilize all surrounding female plants and ruin your “Sensimilla”.
 If you see a hermaphrodite, remove him (or her) as soon as possible.

 Fortunately, many cannabis strains are not genetically hermaphrodites, but nevertheless produce a few male pistils – sometimes referred to as ‘bananas’ because of their shape – at the end of the flowering phase.
 These are not full male flowers, just a few pistils.
 These look like little bananas that usually poke out harvest-ready buds.
 Because the female plant is aware that she is approaching the end of her life cycle, but still has not fulfilled her life purpose (reproduction), she will fertilize herself out of necessity.